nik2208/php-crud-api-quick-start/README.md

 ## PREREQUISITES FOR THE INSTANCE TO BE REACHED ON THE WEB
 - Any host running Docker.
-- In Docker, create a network as follows: `docker network create php-api-network`.
 - A reverse proxy with public IP redirecting **YOUR A RECORD** (e.g. api.exemple.com) towards your docker host[^2].
 [^2]:Needs a minimal network knowledge.